baptklein/ATMOSPHERIX_DATA_RED/README.md

     - Corrects for Blaze and remove NaNs from the observations
     - Computes orbital phase and transit window
     - Stores pre-processed data in ".pkl" files

-  If you only do that however you will not have a planet in your data as GL 15A has no known transiting planets.
-You can instead add a synthetic HD 189733 with a temperature of 900K and a water VMR of 0.001 using the Jupyter notebook in Data_Simulator, that loads the Model in Data_Simulator/Model/Results/.
-Both methods (read_data or main.ipynb) will give you a pkl file to use in the following.

-  Instead of reading point 2, 3 and 4 you can also keep using the notebook until the correlation part (that does not work in the notebook).
-It uses an old version of the data pipeline but shows you graphically all the steps.

-2. Data reduction process: change parameters in "reduce_parameters.py" and run

-      $ python reduce_data.py
+Regarding data reduction, all the parameters and what they do is detailed in both the parameters.py file and most importantly in the ATMOSPHERIX 1 paper.
+At the end of the reduction process, datas are stored in another pkl file that can either be used for correlation or multinest.

-3. Compute the correlation between the data and model for a grid of planet velocimetric semi-amplitude and systemic velocity:
+Finally, the correlation function computes the correlation between the data and model for a grid of planet velocimetric semi-amplitude and systemic velocity.
+This function uses the templates in Data_Simulator/Model/results/to-correl, created by the file create_templates in Template_generator.

-  Change parameters in "correlate_parameters.py" and run

-    $ python correlate.py

-  This will use the templates in Data_Simulator/Model/results/to-correl, created by the file create_templates in Template_generator.
 If you wish to use different planets you will obviously need to create new templates.

-4. The instructions to run the nested sampling are in the multinest_atmo folder, but are not up to date yet.
+The instructions to run the nested sampling are in the multinest_atmo folder, but are not up to date yet.
 Don't hesitate to contact us.
 Have fun !!